 Check out what local events are taking place during which you could set up some contests.
 Maybe a live concert series?
 Or how about a street food festival?

 Think about where your target demographic interacts and meet them where they’re at.
 If you’re targeting young, single professionals, then a kid run isn’t where you want to be.
 Instead, you should be at the beer run.

 2. Set up a referral program for existing customers

 Referral programs are fantastic when the offer is right.
 What would make your target demographic pass along some information about your credit union? $25 Amazon Gift Cards?
 A $1,000 drawing with an entry for each referral?

 Here are some simple referral ideas to get you started.

 Pick an industry that your ideal client is most often in and find a speaker or event around that.
 You could also broaden that definition and promote business by bringing in local entrepreneurs to give advice to some of your customers.

-This takes a bit more expertise, but using Facebook and Adwords ads can be a great way to boost memberships.
-The idea to draw a funnel that starts with answering a problem your potential customer has, and leading them to your solution.
+This takes a bit more expertise, but using Facebook and Google Ads can be a great way to boost memberships.
+The idea is to draw a funnel that starts with answering a problem your potential customer has, and leading them to your solution.